 Treatment of recurrent metastatic squamous neck cancer with occult primary is usually within a clinical trial.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent metastatic squamous neck cancer with occult primary.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent metastatic squamous neck cancer with occult primary.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 For more information from the National Cancer Institute about metastatic squamous neck cancer with occult primary, see the following: